Santosh051985/Machine-Learning-Project/Linear Regression/Regression_Map_YearsofEXp_Salary/Readme.md

-The goal in this project is
+The goal in this Regression Model is predict Salary vs Years of Experience Objective
-to map years of experience for some employee to their salaries.
-We can create those mappings by applying Regression techniques.
+To map years of experience for some employee to their salaries.

+We have  create those mappings by applying  Various Regression techniques.